bootstrap-vue/bootstrap-vue/src/components/sidebar/README.md

 <!-- b-sidebar-backdrop.vue -->
 ```

-Note that when the sidebar is open, it may still be possible to scroll the body and that focus is
+Note that when the sidebar is open, it may still be possible to scroll the body (unlike the
-not constrained to the content of the sidebar (unlike the behaviour of modals).
+behaviour of modals).
+When the backdrop in enabled, focus contraint will attempt to keep focus
+within the sidebar.

 ## Visibility control